project-zot/project-zot.github.io/docs/articles/graphql.md

 - **`Tag`**: Tag requested.
 - **`Digest`**: Content digest of the resolved image manifest or index.
 - **`MediaType`**: Media type of the resolved object (for example, manifest vs index).
+- **`ArtifactType`**: For image manifests, the OCI `artifactType` when present, otherwise the config media type.
+For image indexes, the index `artifactType` when present.
+This is the top-level `ImageSummary` field; per-platform values are also available under `Manifests`.

 **Sizes and popularity**